 - No VR

-The Nikon 35mm F1.8 is a fixed prime lens that is suitable for cropped sensor cameras.
+The Nikon AF-S DX NIKKOR 35mm f/1.8G is a prime lens that is suitable for cropped sensor cameras.
 The lens is priced reasonably and targets beginners and intermediate photographers who are looking for a product that not only clicks good portraits but also takes some great videos.

 The design of this lens is ideal with less weight and a comfortable grip.
 You can find a nice and well-mounted rubber ring that covers the body of the lens.
 Do remember that Nikon D3200 is a tad bit heavy and in order to save yourself from exhaustion, a lightweight lens like this one is ideal for shooting portraits.